-Like many countries, you will become a tax resident in Denmark when you have stayed for more than six consecutive months (including any short holidays outside of Denmark).
+Like many countries, you will become a tax resident in Denmark when you have stayed for more than six consecutive months.
+This includes any short holidays outside of Denmark.
 As a tax resident, you will be taxed on global income, while non-residents only pay tax on Danish-sourced income.

 How do umbrella companies help contractors in Denmark?